joffy69-2/band-milestone/README.md

-# Project Example Idea 1
-### Build a website for a band (real or fictional)

- ## External user’s goal:
-> ### The site's users are fans and potential fans who wish to learn more about the band's history and the band members, and possibly book them for shows.

-## Site owner's goal:
-> ### The band are interested in selling more of their music/merchandise and getting more gigs.

-### Potential features to include:
-  1. Showcase photos/gallery
-  2. audio
-  3. video clips
-        - from the band's catalog.

-  4. Publicise the band's upcoming shows and/or availability to perform at events such as weddings and corporate parties.

-5. Provide links to external resources, such as the band's social media profiles (can point anywhere at all).

----

 # The Real Faux Furs band website

 The fictional band (I hope, I have checked and can't find one) The Real Faux Furs (sytle: unknown) want a bespoke website